What Is a Demotion Letter?

 4. Provide a Description of the New Role

-Include a short description of the employee’s new role, job title, and responsibilities.
+Include a short description of the employee’s role and responsibilities.
+Mention any changes in the reporting structure that the employee must follow.
 Schedule a separate meeting to discuss it in more detail.

 5. Include New Salary Details